Samsung, pension fund raided as South Korean probe widens

-SEOUL, South Korea (AP) — South Korean prosecutors investigating a corruption scandal surrounding the country’s president and her friend raided on Wednesday a unit of the country’s largest business group, Samsung, and the national pension fund, as public outrage grows over Samsung’s alleged link with the scandal.
+SEOUL, South Korea (AP) — South Korean prosecutors investigating a corruption scandal surrounding the country’s president and her friend raided a unit of the country’s largest business group, Samsung, and the national pension fund on Wednesday, as public outrage grows over Samsung’s alleged link to the scandal.

-Officials at Samsung Group and National Pension Service confirmed investigators visited their offices in Seoul.
+An official at the Seoul Central District Prosecutors’ Office said investigators seized documents, computer hard drives and other materials at Samsung Group’s corporate strategy office in Seoul and at the National Pension Service’s offices in Seoul and its headquarters in Jeonju.
+The official declined to be named, citing office policies.

-The Investment Management Office of the world’s third-largest pension fund was the target of the raid, according to an NPS official who declined to be named, citing office rules.
+The targets of the raids included the NPS’ Investment Management Office, according to an NPS official who also declined to be named.

-Samsung spokeswoman Lim Bomi declined to say which Samsung department was raided.
+Samsung spokeswoman Lim Bomi confirmed that investigators raided the company but declined to comment further.

 Most Read Stories

-Note: This story has been corrected to show that the prosecutors are from Seoul Central District Prosecutors’ Office, not the Seoul Central District Court.